megzjudge/motorbike/README.md

 `"type": "shop_gallery"` — a grid of small clickable product thumbnails grouped into titled sections (Parts, Bike Care, Security, Style, Carrying, etc.), used for the miscellaneous accessories list at the end of the page.
 Supports an optional `note` per section and nested `note` groups with their own sub-grid and text (used for the first-aid kit contents breakdown).

+## Adding or editing gear

+1. Drop a product image into `images/` (PNG; a `.pdf` is also supported for spec sheets/size charts).
+2. Add an entry to `data.json` following the shapes above — copy the closest existing entry as a template.
+3. Refresh the page.
+No build step, no restart needed (it's a static fetch).

 ### 3. A standalone video block

 `"type": "standalone_video"` — a big 🎥 emoji link with a caption, used to break up the page (e.g. a full gear-review video) without being tied to a specific item.